Xfinity Delivers Fast, Reliable Speeds And Massive Availability

 |---|---|---|

-| Reddit (r/Comcast_Xfinity) | Mixed | High praise for technical reliability and speed; frequent frustration over post-promo price hikes and data caps. |
+| Reddit (r/Comcast_Xfinity) | Mixed | High praise for technical reliability and speed; frequent frustration over phone support wait times, post-promo price hikes, and strict data caps. |

-| ACSI (American Customer Satisfaction Index) | 68 / 100 | Scores generally inline with the industry average for ISPs, reflecting solid performance but poor billing transparency. |
+| ACSI (American Customer Satisfaction Index) | 68 / 100 | Scores generally inline with the industry average for large ISPs, reflecting solid physical performance but poor billing transparency. |

-| Better Business Bureau (BBB) | 1.2 / 5 Stars (A+ Accredited) | Like most major telecom companies, written reviews trend negative due to customer service friction, despite strong corporate accreditation. |
+| Better Business Bureau (BBB) | 1.2 / 5 Stars (A+ Accredited) | Like most major telecom companies, written reviews trend negative due to customer service friction, despite strong corporate accreditation and responses. |

-Making Your Final Decision on Xfinity Internet
+Making Your Final Decision On Xfinity Internet

 Xfinity offers one of the most balanced, widely available internet solutions in the United States.
-Whether you are a casual user checking emails or a heavy streamer powering a fully integrated smart home, there is likely a plan that perfectly fits your specific needs.
+Whether you are a casual user checking emails or a heavy streamer powering a fully integrated smart home, there is likely a tailored plan that perfectly fits your specific needs.

 Pros